baconjs/bacon.js/README.md

 ---

 [`Bus`](#bus) is an [`EventStream`](#eventstream) that allows you to [`push`](#bus-push) values into the stream.
-It also allows pluggin other streams into the Bus.
+It also allows plugging other streams into the Bus.
 The Bus practically merges all plugged-in streams and the values pushed using the [`push`](#bus-push) method.